incubyte/incubyte.github.io/content/blog/salesforce-vs-in-house-custom-development.md

 - **Saved 4000 hours a day.** Team members onboarded by the Metamorphosis project have a seamless workflow that resulted in time saving
 - **Over 800 users onboarded** by maintaining smaller, stable, consistent releases
-- **It's a tailored solution**, it is more than customization, because Incubyte developed a solution with the end user and their use cases in mind.
+- **It's a tailored solution**, it is more than customization, because Incubyte developed a solution with the end user and the customer's use cases in mind
-- **By being fast, economical, and agile**, within two years, Metamorphosis added value to the company
+- **By being fast, economical, and agile**, Metamorphis started adding value from the very beginning

 ## Where Salesforce works